-The gravity of the incident, number of policy violations, and prior warnings are factors considered when analyzing misconduct.
+The gravity of the incident, number of policy violations and prior warnings are factors considered when analyzing misconduct.
 The lack of a current warning may detract from a finding of an intentional policy violation.

-In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning leaving work.
-Claimant was warned concerning this policy.
+In this matter, the evidence fails to establish that claimant was discharged for an act of misconduct when claimant violated employer's policy concerning insubordination.

-The last incident, which brought about the discharge, fails to constitute misconduct because claimant had permission to leave work.
-No intentional policy violation has been established.
+The last incident, which brought about the discharge, fails to constitute misconduct because claimant did not take any action not in the best interest of the Sheriff's office.
+Agreeing to testify and tell the truth is the duty of every law enforcement officer.
+No misconduct has been established.
 The administrative law judge holds that claimant was not discharged for an act of misconduct and, as such, is not disqualified for the receipt of unemployment insurance benefits.